trush081/Whats-My-Pay/README.md

 App.js is where navigation references are found for each page.
 For more information on the navigation used within the application, visit the [React Navigation](https://reactnavigation.org/docs/getting-started) website.

 ## Firebase
+For future development, developers will need to be granted access to the database by an owner.
 #### Firebase Authentication
 What's My Pay uses [Firebase Authentication](https://rnfirebase.io/auth/usage) for login credentials through email and password.
 Auth gives the ability to implement features such as forgot password as used in the application.
 For further information visit the [Firebase Web Authentication Documentation](https://firebase.google.com/docs/auth/web/start#web-version-8); however, Web version 8 works more consistently with React-Native.

 #### Firebase Firestore
+What's My Pay use [FireStore Real-Time Database](https://rnfirebase.io/firestore/usage) to manage all driver paycheck information.
+For further information about reading and writing data to the databases visit [Firebase Firestore Documentation](https://firebase.google.com/docs/firestore)
+There are currently three Firestore databases set up:
+- EmployeeIDs (used for login to translate userID to emails for authentication with email and password)
+- Employees (used for storing basic user information and also all drivers' shifts within each Employee ID)
+- UsedIDs (used for sign-up to verify if the Employee ID set by the administrator has not already had other users claim it)